The top hand creams you should use, according to dermatologists | CNN Underscored

 L’Occitane Shea Butter Intensive Hand Balm ($36; loccitane.com)

-This luxurious balm melts into hands and nails when it’s massaged in, and is packed with a shea butter formula that promises to nurture and protect dry, damaged skin.
+This luxurious balm melts into hands and nails when it’s massaged in, and it’s packed with a shea butter formula that promises to nurture and protect dry, damaged skin.

 The secret ingredient for extremely dry skin